How can we pray for you?

-The group meets at 12:45pm on the 1st & 3rd Tuesday of each month in the middle room above the gym.
+The group meets at 12:45pm on the 1st & 3rd Tuesday of each month in room 222.
 This group is open to the public.

 GriefShare is a friendly, caring group of people who will walk alongside you through one of life's most difficult experiences.
 You don't have to go through the grieving process alone.
 GriefShare seminars and support groups are led by people who understand what you are going through and want to help.
 You'll gain access to valuable GriefShare resources to help you recover from your loss and look forward to rebuilding your life.